3 minute read

 Whilst there are differences between the way these countries design and develop these programmes, they are referring to the same programme.
 This guide will speak of ‘social impact bond’ when referring to these programmes as not to confuse the language.

 In low- and middle-income countries impact bonds are referred to as ‘development impact bonds’ (DIBs).
 There is a distinction to be made here that is more than the terminology we use.
 The difference between SIBs and DIBs is who pays for the outcomes.
-In a SIB, the outcome payer is the government, whilst in a DIB the outcome payer may be a donor, such as a government or multilateral aid agency, or philanthropic funding.
+In a SIB, the outcome payer is generally a domestic government, whilst in a DIB the outcome payer may be a donor, such as a government or multilateral aid agency, or philanthropic funding.
 You can see this distinction in the examples provided above.
+In practice, DIB is often used interchangeably with what in our INDIGO dataset are identified international impact bonds - those in which at least one of the outcome payers is located in a different country from the service delivery.

 An overview of why and how impact bonds emerged in the UK and then across the globe.

 In 2009, UK Prime Minister Gordon Brown, committed the Government to piloting social impact bonds as a new way to fund the delivery of public services.
 They were proposed as a tool that would be used to tackle the most complex social problems in society, such as homelessness, long term unemployment or children on the edge of the care system.
 They would do this through bringing together multiple stakeholders and the government would only pay if outcomes were achieved.
 The idea was that new ideas could be trialled to tackle problems that had no easy solution.

 The first impact bond was implemented in Peterborough prison in 2010 to reduce reoffending rates, known as the One Service.
 This has grown rapidly over the last decade (see our INDIGO Impact Bond Dataset for the latest information).
 They are working across a range of sectors, such as supporting children on the edge of the social care system, helping homeless people find sustainable housing, and helping integrate refugees into society.